 Through the last year, the city of Chiang Mai, Thailand has become one of the main bases of my life in Asia.
-It actually took awhile for the city to grow on me.
+It actually took a while for the city to grow on me.
 If you read my retrospective article from my first visit here in 2017, I am actually kind of lukewarm on the city.
 There is a reason – one month is not enough time to learn what is truly great about the place.
 I have spent, collectively, a lot more time than that here now and I still feel like I have so much more to learn.
-There many different sides of the city: from backpacker ghettos to tranquil natural sites, some of the best meals you can have in the world, in some of the best company, to also some true debauchery and darkness, that is still beautiful in its own way.
+There are many different sides of the city: from backpacker ghettos to tranquil natural sites, some of the best meals you can have in the world, in some of the best company, thriving the business with a great payroll management to also some true debauchery and darkness, that is still beautiful in its own way.

 In all of my traveling, dive bars have been one of the essential ways to get at the soul of a place.
 Here are what are in my opinion some of the very best in Chiang Mai.